-Your School's research degree coordinator will then submit the PDF copy and the Thesis Deposit Agreement to Library Services.
-The PDF copy will be checked and redacted if necessary and then this version will be made publicly available in our open access repository, City Research Online, and in EThOS the British Library's thesis discovery service.
-We will also retain an unredacted digital copy of your thesis as part of our record of research at City.
+When you have uploaded the final PDF copy of your thesis to the Research Manager system, it will then be downloaded by the Copyright and Digitisation Team in Library Services.
+If your thesis has redactions you should indicate this in the embargo application form, and also upload an unredacted copy to Research Manager.
+The thesis will undergo some checks and then be made publicly available in our open access repository, City Research Online, and in EThOS, the British Library's thesis discovery service.
+We will also retain the unredacted digital copy of your thesis (if there is one), as part of our record of research at City.

-City, University of London expects that all successful PhD theses will be made available in City Research Online - this is included in City's Open Access policy (point e) (PDF, 311 KB).
-You may request an embargo period to allow for publication (typically three years) or a waiver, at the discretion of the Director of Library Services.
+City, University of London normally expects that all successful PhD theses will be made available in City Research Online - this is included in City's Open Access policy, and also in Senate Regulation 25: Submission Format and Retention of Theses.

 Diagram illustrating the benefits of open access.
 CC BY Danny Kingsley and Sarah Brown.